John Spedan Lewis: Personal life

 In 1923 Spedan Lewis married Sarah Beatrice Hunter, a graduate of Somerville College, Oxford, and a buyer within the company from 1922.
 They had three children, John Hunter (1924-1932), Jill (1927-1968) and Edward Grosvener (1929-2008).
 Sarah Lewis became deputy chairman of the company, and remained so until her death in 1953.

 Throughout his life Lewis was a keen and active natural historian.
 From 1933 until his death he was a fellow of the Linnean Society, which awards its John Spedan Lewis Medal for contributions to conservation.
+He employed Ethel Frances Chawner as curator of his collections from 1927 to her death in 1953.
 In retirement, Spedan Lewis lived at Longstock Park, near the village of Longstock in Hampshire.
 Upon his death, in accordance with his wishes he was buried at sea.